3D-ICs (and Compact Thermomechanical Models)

-We have studied thermally induced stresses in 3D-ICs, with an emphasis on the vias that interconnect the circuits on two wafers; i.e., the 'interwafer vias'.
+We have studied thermally induced stresses in 3D-ICs, with an emphasis on the vias that interconnect the circuits on two wafers; i.e., the 'interwafer vias' which might wee be "TSVs" (through silicon vias).
 We have focused our efforts on wafers glued together using BCB, and interconnected using copper interwafer vias.
-We used COMSOL Multiphysics for most of our thermomechanical modeling.
+See the figure below.
+In addition to several other papers on this and related studies, see "Three-Dimensional Integration in Microelectronics: Motivation, Processing and Thermomechanical Modeling", T. S. Cale, J.-Q. Lu and R. J. Gutmann, Chem.
+Eng.
+Comm.
+195, 847-888 (2008).

 BCB-bonded Wafers a la RPI